 Looking to read more books in the new year?
 Set your 2020 reading challenge goal with GoodReads!

-Most books lists contain direct links to our catalog with linked book titles hyperlinked to their specific location in the OCLN catalog for easy borrowing.
-Check out our carefully currated and seasonal quick lists, or browse our teen room collection by genre or type.
+Our quick lists contain direct links to our catalog with linked book titles hyperlinked to their specific location in the OCLN catalog for easy borrowing.
+We also link to current award lists.

 Book Awards (active book awards where you can vote for your favorite):